 That may be what happens to all e-mail in the long run.
 The amount of spam, and the inability to control that spam, may become so unmanageable that the traditional e-mail system we know today collapses and gets replaced either with forms or with a set of advanced, secure servers that put spammers out of business.

-For more information on spam and related topics, check out the links on the next page.
+For more information on spam and related topics, check out the links below.